-- Where feasible, establish stable cohorts: groups should be no larger than can be accommodated by the space available to provide 35 square feet per person, including staff. - The smaller the cohort, the less risk of spreading disease.
-As cohort groups increase in size, the risk of spreading disease increases. - Each school must have a system for daily logs to ensure contract tracing among the cohort (see section 1a of the Ready Schools, Safe Learners guidance). - Minimize interaction between students in different stable cohorts (e.g., access to restrooms, activities, common areas).
-Provide access to All Gender/Gender Neutral restrooms. - Cleaning and wiping surfaces (e.g., desks, door handles, etc.) must be maintained between multiple student uses, even in the same cohort. - Design cohorts such that all students (including those protected under ADA and IDEA) maintain access to general education, grade level learning standards, and peers. - Staff who interact with multiple stable cohorts must wash/ sanitize their hands between interactions with different stable cohorts.
+OHA/ODE Requirements Hybrid/Onsite Plan Where feasible, establish stable cohorts: groups should be no larger than can be accommodated by the space available to provide 35 square feet per person, including staff.
+The smaller the cohort, the less risk of spreading disease.
+As cohort groups increase in size, the risk of spreading disease increases.
+Each school must have a system for daily logs to ensure contract tracing among the cohort (see section 1a of the Ready Schools, Safe Learners guidance).
+In order to provide for stable daily interaction among students, class size has been reduced by increasing the number of sections per course.
+Choir has been postponed while social distancing directives are in place and to limit cross-grade level exposure among student groups.
+Individual tracing logs will be kept for each student and teacher.
+Logs will be reviewed at each class change after

+- Minimize interaction between students in different stable cohorts (e.g., access to restrooms, activities, common areas).
+Provide access to All Gender/Gender Neutral restrooms. - Cleaning and wiping surfaces (e.g., desks, door handles, etc.) must be maintained between multiple student uses, even in the same cohort - Design cohorts such that all students (including those protected under ADA and IDEA) maintain access to general education, grade level learning standards, and peers. - Staff who interact with multiple stable cohorts must wash/sanitize their hands between interactions with different stable cohorts.

-- In order to provide for stable daily interaction among students, class size has been reduced by increasing the number of sections per course. - Choir has been postponed while social distancing directives are in place and to limit cross-grade level exposure among student groups. - Individual tracing logs will be kept for each student and teacher.
-Weekly contacts will be kept below 100.
-Logs will be reviewed at each class change after classroom attendance is taken.
-An additional log will be kept in the office for any adult who enters the building (maintenance staff, etc.) - All tracing logs will kept or at least a rolling four weeks, and will be shared with the LPHA immediately upon request. - Classes were relocated to specific areas of the school whenever possible to promote student distancing, including assigning bathrooms. - Passing time was extended and staggered to allow time for teachers to sanitize their classroom between student groups. - Bathrooms will be sanitized regularly during the school day on established schedule. - All student will maintain access to general education, grade level learning standards, and peers. - Staff will sanitize upon entering and leaving the classroom, and between student groups.
+- classroom attendance is taken.
+An additional log will be kept in the office for any adult who enters the building (maintenance staff, etc.) - All tracing logs will kept or at least a rolling four weeks, and will be shared with the LPHA immediately upon request. - Classes were relocated to specific areas of the school whenever possible to promote student distancing, including assigning bathrooms. - Passing time was extended and staggered to allow time for teachers to sanitize their classroom between student groups. - Bathrooms will be sanitized regularly during the school day on established schedule. - All students will maintain access to general education, grade level learning standards, and peers. - Staff will sanitize upon entering and leaving the classroom, and between student groups.